 kabanashvili.com got a unique theme I called K. Theme.
 After failing to find any templates suited for my taste I decided to develop it on my own.
 This gave me the motivation to learn more about CSS and adding custom styles to Bootstrap.
 You can observe the result right now.

 Hacky Theme aims to be a minimalist, dark, terminal-like theme and is inspired by Terminator console theme, which I discovered many years ago and can't find its name anymore.
 Since style is still a messy line of CSS code under development I don't provide it separately.
 Once I finalize it, I will decouple it as a separate project.

-Additionally Email Client of OS can be opened by pressing anchor below send button.
+Additionally, the Email Client of OS can be opened by pressing the anchor below the send button.

 I've started developing a separate page for projects.
 The current version can be browsed under /projects route, but it's unfinished yet.
 The idea of this page is to have one place to display all my projects.

 Functionally it will support Isotope JS to interactively sort projects by different categories.